Most attorneys who want to successfully market their law firms online want to do so without wasting time or money.

-For example, immigration attorneys might benefit from writing fresh content about topics such as recent changes in immigration law.
+For example, immigration attorneys are likely to benefit from writing fresh content about subjects such as Deferred Action for Childhood Arrivals (DACA).

-Recent immigration law changes have received a great deal of news coverage, and potential clients for immigration law firms are likely conducting a number of searches related to them.
+It’s a relevant and timely subject that has received a great deal of news coverage, and potential clients for immigration law firms are likely conducting a number of searches related to it.

 While practice areas like immigration law may have potential clients with a higher degree of urgency, other practice areas such as tax law or estate planning can also benefit from writing fresh content.